 Foundations themselves benefit from a favourable fiscal treatment.
 Their income and assets are both tax exempt, and the creation of endowments is supported by one of the most generous tax incentive systems in the world for charitable donations .
 Overall, Canada’s system of fiscal incentives and benefits in support of charities reflects a shared interest and desire to recognize, encourage and promote private contributions to the public good.
 Still, the question remains: how do we as Collective members reconcile these tax benefits that enable the creation and ongoing existence of foundations with our stated wish that governments put taxation to work to reduce inequality?

 First off, it is important to recognize that these tax benefits represent an indirect public subsidy to foundations.
 This makes their activities a matter of legitimate public interest, and foundations should seek to demonstrate how they are contributing to the public good.
 This implies being accountable for their actions, both to the public and towards the communities that are served or affected by their action.
 This sense of accountability should also push foundations to commit in an ongoing way to improving their impact and collaborations with other important stakeholders.

 Along with just about every other foundation in the country, members of the Collective have been highly attuned to the urgent needs that have surfaced during the current crisis and have stepped up their efforts to respond to them.
-Among other actions taken, the largest endowed foundations in our ranks have to increase their payout rates over the next several years.
+Among other actions taken, the largest endowed foundations in our ranks have committed to increase their payout rates over the next several years.